-And there’s more good news: Acupuncture, yoga and massage therapy are several other alternative treatment approaches that been have proven to help act like natural muscle relaxers and kick this type of debilitating pain for good.
+And there’s more good news: Acupuncture, yoga and massage therapy are other alternative treatment approaches that been have proven to help act like natural muscle relaxers and kick this type of debilitating pain for good.

 6 Natural Treatments for Sciatic Nerve Pain

-Specific treatment approaches for sciatica always depend on what’s causing the nerve damage to begin with, so seeing a professional is worthwhile.
+Specific treatment approaches for sciatica always depend on what’s causing the nerve anatomy damage to begin with, so seeing a professional is worthwhile.
 Some doctors choose to use medications like anti-inflammatory drugs, muscle relaxers or steroids to treat severe sciatic nerve pain, but there’s strong evidence that physical therapy, chiropractor adjustments and stretching can all dramatically improve someone’s condition.